-This is just for Echo Spot users, but if you go into the settings menu you can change the screen's wallpaper from its default blue to Onyx, Bold Teal, Modern Fuschia, one that looks like an owl and one that looks like a vinyl record (among many others) for added personalisation.
+This is just for Echo Show (and older Spot), but if you go into the settings menu you can change the screen's wallpaper from its default blue to Onyx, Bold Teal, Modern Fuschia, travel scenes, or photos from your own camera roll, among others.

 You can shop from Amazon’s own site using your voice by activating it in the app's Voice Purchasing setting.
 But if you’d like a little bit more security (to save pranksters ordering large quantities of random items on your behalf), you can add in a four-digit confirmation code for each purchase to keep your bank balance safe.

 What makes the Echo so powerful is (obviously) its voice control, but there are times when Alexa gets it wrong.
 If it does, you can go to the Home section of the app, hit the drop-down arrow and see what Alexa heard – and send Amazon feedback on whether its AI got it right or wrong to help make it smarter.

 Find yourself asking the same commands every morning?
 Set up a Routine – a chain of 'Skills' that will automatically play itself at a certain time or when you say a command phrase.